raghubetina/remote-chapters/README.md

 Your phone's wired earbuds, or any wired headphones, will work just fine.

-At the cost of a tiny audio delay, Bluetooth headphones (like AirPods, but note my warning below about using them as your mic also) will work; and that way you're not tethered to your laptop by any wires, which is nice (especially if you're standing up, as I encourage below).
+At the cost of a tiny audio delay, Bluetooth headphones (like AirPods, but note my warning below about using them as your mic also) will work; and that way you're not tethered to your laptop by any wires, which is nice (especially if you're standing up, as I encourage above).

 #### AirPods warning

 I don't know why this is, but in all my testing: AirPods, when connected to laptops, are terrible microphones.
-It's fine to use them as headphones, but <u>I recommend not using AirPods as your input device</u>; or at least try it out with a friend and see what they say you sound like (I bet they'll say "tinny"), and whether there's a lag (I bet they'll say "yes").
+It's fine to use them as headphones, but <u>I recommend not using AirPods as your microphone</u>; or at least try it out with a friend and see what they say you sound like (I bet they'll say "tinny"), and whether there's a lag (I bet they'll say "yes").

 #### Selecting input and output devices